 - Combine smaller meals into one mega-meal.
 When doing his Geek to Freak muscle-building experiment, Tim Ferriss famously bulked up on chili served on a bed of macaroni and cheese.
 A bizarre combination, but one that helped him prevent flavour fatigue.
 A more common example of this would be to have dinner (e.g. stew) served alongside a drink (e.g. cranberry juice) followed by a dessert (e.g. ice cream).
 Yes, these larger meals will take a while to digest, but if you have them at night, your body can digest them while you sleep.

 Lightning summary: Now’s not the time to be loading up on raw low-calorie watery fibrous foods like broccoli, lettuce, and watermelon.
 Go for the higher calorie choices instead, such as hamburgers, bananas, milk and trail mix.
-They’re just as healthy but far less filling.
+They’re often just as healthy while being far less filling.

 - Trail mix